lexe-app/lexe-sidecar-sdk/README.md

 ## Overview

-The Lexe Sidecar SDK presents a simple JSON API for developers to control their self-custodial, always-online [Lexe](lexe.app) node for sending and receiving payments over the Lightning Network.
+The Lexe Sidecar SDK presents a simple JSON API for developers to control their self-custodial, always-online [Lexe](lexe.app) node which can send and receive payments over the Lightning Network.
 Running the `lexe-sidecar` binary spins up a local webserver (the "sidecar") at `http://localhost:5393` which accepts REST requests and proxies them to your Lexe node.
 By making simple HTTP requests like